Date: 28 November 2017. Paralyzed by

 same waters as you.
 I met in real life Eva and her husband after

 chatting with them online.
 That was cool.
-Hopefully I'll run into
+Hopefully I will run into

-them again as I'll be heading past their *homeport on my way to Fort
+them again as I should be heading past their *homeport on my way to Fort

-listed.
+have a homeport listed.
 Mine says Pensacola, FL.
-That is where my daughter resides.
+That is where my

 Skipper is standing on the swim platform made by Mabe.